Ryan Harrison

-Ryan Harrison (born May 7, 1992) is an American professional tennis player.
-Harrison has won one career ATP title in singles at the 2017 Memphis Open to go along with four in doubles, including the 2017 French Open.
+Ryan Harrison (born May 7, 1992) is an American former professional tennis player.
+Harrison won one career ATP title in singles at the 2017 Memphis Open to go along with four in doubles, including the 2017 French Open.

-Before turning 16, Harrison was regarded a prodigy after cracking the top 10 in the junior rankings and becoming one of the youngest players ever to win an ATP match.
+Before turning 16, Harrison was regarded as a prodigy after cracking the top 10 in the junior rankings and becoming one of the youngest players ever to win an ATP match.
 Although he broke through onto the ATP level by the age of 20, Harrison then fell out of the top 100 for several years.
-He since returned to the top 100 in 2016 after a strong second half of the season that included multiple wins over opponents ranked in the top 20 and his first career appearance in the round of 32 at a Grand Slam.
+He would return to the top 100 in 2016 after a strong second half of the season that included multiple wins over opponents ranked in the top 20 and his first career appearance in the round of 32 at a Grand Slam.
 Harrison built on that momentum in 2017 to reach a top-40 career-high ranking in singles after winning his first career ATP title.

 Personal life

 Harrison began playing tennis at age 2 and was coached by his father, Pat Harrison, who had a brief career as a professional, playing predominantly Challenger and Futures events.
-Harrison is an alumnus of IMG Academy and is currently coached by USTA.
-He is currently signed with IMG Academy.
+Harrison is an alumnus of IMG Academy and was coached by the USTA.

 Harrison has a younger brother Christian, who currently plays tennis on the ATP Challenger Tour.
 Christian joined Ryan to play doubles at the 2012 US Open, where they reached the quarterfinals.
 He also has a younger sister named Madison who played at Mississippi State University.

 On March 5, 2016, Ryan Harrison announced his engagement to Lauren McHale, the sister of fellow tennis player Christina McHale.
 Harrison married Lauren McHale in April of the following year in Austin, Texas.
 The couple has since divorced.